5 Common Causes of a Toothache

 Prevention Lowers Toothache Risk

 For most dental issues, prevention is better than cure.
-Regular visits to a dentist like Dr. Sandquist can cause problems like decay or gum disease before they become severe pain.
+Regular visits to a dentist in Las Vegas like Dr. Sandquist can cause problems like decay or gum disease before they become severe pain.
 During these check-ups, X-rays can detect early signs of decay and other potential issues that aren’t visible to the naked eye.
 Additionally, maintaining a good oral hygiene routine—brushing twice a day, flossing daily, and using an antibacterial mouthwash—can help prevent plaque buildup and gum disease.

 If toothache strikes, the first action should be to consult a dental professional.
 Treatment might range from fillings, crowns, and root canals for decay and fractures to more specialized periodontal treatments to address gum-related issues.